Gurman8r/FPS/README.md

 # FPS

 Working on an combat system in Unity.

-It's supposed to be a sort of event system to handle lots of little interactions between _things_.
+It's really want it to be a sort of event system to handle lots of little interactions between0 a lot of different _things_.

 ---------------------------------
 Unit